-We cannot guarantee a place to every applicant, for a variety of reasons and we regularly close off recruitment to facilitate training of existing volunteers.
-The enrollment of applicants is an ongoing process throughout the year and we have different candidates at different stages of the training process .
+We cannot guarantee a place/interview to every applicant, for a variety of reasons and we regularly close off recruitment to facilitate training of existing volunteers.
+This is an ongoing process throughout the year and we have different candidates at different stages in the training process .

-Every application received is treated in the strictest of confidence – it is our Policy that we cannot (and will not) discuss or provide details to any candidate as to WHY their application was unsuccessful, therefore please do not ask – as refusal often offends.
+Every application received is treated in the strictest of confidence – it is our Policy that we cannot (and will not) discuss or provide details to any candidate as to WHY their application was unsuccessful under GDPR, therefore please do not ask – as refusal often offends.
 This includes details surrounding Garda vetting.